Love God (1997 film): Critical response

 Critical response to Love God was mixed.
-Fred Camper of The Chicago Reader described the film as a "wildly inventive" piece of work, while Anita Gates of The New York Times noted its eccentric humor and unusual use of special effects.
-Godfrey Cheshire of Variety acknowledged its visual ambition, although the narrative received criticism for its abstract nature.
-Steven Puchalski of Shock Cinema highlighted the film's niche appeal.
+Fred Camper of The Chicago Reader described the film as "wildly inventive."
+Anita Gates of The New York Times was critical of the film, stating that it was "all-surface copycatting, weirdness for the shock value alone" and "very taken with its own cleverness."
+Godfrey Cheshire of Variety called the film "imaginative and expertly executed."
+Steven Puchalski of Shock Cinema said of the film that it was "dazzling, frustrating and altogether original."

-While not a commercial success, Love God has gained a cult following for its unique storytelling and visual style.
-It remains a notable entry in the canon of 1990s independent cinema and recognized as an early live-action film shot entirely on digital and transferred to film.
+While not a commercial success, Love God has gained a cult following for its unconventional storytelling, heavy use of special effects, and colorful visual aesthetic.
+It is also recognized as an important contribution to the low budget independent films of the 1990s and a live-action feature shot entirely on digital and transferred to film.